FAQ page for Math 261: Calculus III

 Sorry, but no. There are many students in your section; please check with them.
 I don't mean to be impolite about this, but I (we) cannot make a habit of loaning out a book that we don't personally own and use frequently.

 - I have a question about the course and wrote to you (or my instructor) but haven't heard back.
 What should I do?

 First, please keep in mind that we are human.
 Please be patient.
 We don't work 24/7, and even when we are working, teaching is just one part of our jobs.
 Instructors should respond within one or two business days, often much more rapidly.
-If it is pressing, write again, or try asking a friend or another instructor.
+If it is pressing, write again, or try asking a friend or the other coordinator.

 - I have a gripe.
 Who should I tell?

 If you can tell your instructor, start there.
 If it's about them, tell the coordinator.
-If it's the instructor and the coordinator, tell the Director of Undergraduate Studies for the Department of Mathematics.
+If it's the instructor and the coordinator, tell the Director of Undergraduate Studies for the Department of Mathematics (currently Alexander Hulpke).